 Becoming an Optician in Kansas

 A career as an optician is a great choice if you enjoy working with and helping people and are looking for a quick path into the healthcare industry.
-In Kansas you can become an optician without any special education or licensing.
-You’ll work hands-on with patients to help them pick out frames, to measure them for glasses, and to fill prescriptions and teach them about their lenses.
-By landing an entry-level job in an optometry practice, you can quickly begin working as a dispensing optician.[En Español]
+In Kansas, you can become an optician without any special education or licensing.
+You’ll work hands-on with patients to help them pick out frames, measure them for glasses, and to fill prescriptions, and teach them about their lenses.
+By landing an entry-level job in an optometry practice, you can quickly begin working as a dispensing optician.[En Español

 About half of all states in the U.S. license opticians, but Kansas is not one of them.
+There are no licensing requirements needed.
 You do not have to have any particular degree or diploma or be licensed through the state to start working in this industry.
 There are two paths you can take to become an optician here.
-One is to seek out an entry-level job with an optician, optometrist or physician who will train you on the job.
+One is to seek out an entry-level job with an optician, optometrist, or physician who will train you on the job.
 Another is to take courses in opticianry before seeking a job.

 There are no optician programs at colleges in Kansas, but there are online programs that will provide you with all the information you need to be ready for a job.
-One great option is the Penn Foster online optician diploma.
+One great option is the Penn Foster online optician exam prep diploma.
 This program includes 10 courses and will prepare you to pass the exams for national licensing in opticianry and contact lenses.
-This is an easy way to access an education from anywhere in the state and to become a more desirable candidate for open positions.
+This is an easy way to access education from anywhere in the state and to become a more desirable candidate for open positions.
+Request enrollment information on their website.

 National Certification for Opticians in Kansas